cybardev/resume/src/it.typ

 == Profile

-Adaptable and enthusiastic Computer Science recent grad with expertise in Python, JavaScript, Git, Linux, and various standard tools and technologies.
-Completed two co-op internships in the software development industry and proactively engaged in creating open-source software projects, showcasing a commitment to continuous learning and creative problem-solving.
-Highly interested in DevOps and Cloud, currently looking to apply acquired skills in a new work environment.
+Adaptable and enthusiastic Computer Science recent grad with expertise in Python, Git, Linux, Shell Scripting, and various standard tools and technologies.
+Completed two co-op internships in the software development industry and proactively engaged in creating open-source projects, showcasing a commitment to continuous learning and creative problem-solving.
+Highly interested in SRE and SysAdmin, looking to apply acquired skills in a new work environment.

 == Education